iOS Tutorial on Internationalization and Localization

 The answer to the first question is definitely "no".
 I can speak only four languages.
 How many languages do you speak?
 Feel free to let us know in the comments below!
 Do you trust Google Translate to translate accurately for you?
 The answer is probably no.

 Now, you must be wondering, "If not Google Services, then what?"
 Well, would not it be better if we would have access to native translators of different locales in one place for precise translations?
 Would not it be awesome if you only needed to export XLIFF files, without worrying about the translation process?

-Phrase, a comprehensive and developer-friendly translation management platform, supports XLIFF files and can sustainably aid your iOS i18n and l10n efforts!
-Jump right into Phrase’s Getting-Started Guide to iOS internationalization to see how it can help you!
+Phrase, a comprehensive and developer-friendly translation management system, supports XLIFF files and can sustainably aid your iOS i18n and l10n efforts!
+Jump right into Phrase's Getting-Started Guide to iOS internationalization to see how it can help you!

 I hope this article helped you get the ball rolling and made you more confident about adding internationalization and localization support to your iOS app.